Oracle Park: Right field and McCovey Cove

-The most prominent feature of the ballpark is the right-field wall, which is 24 ft high in honor of former Giants Willie Mays, who wore number 24.
+The prominent feature of the ballpark is the right-field wall, which is 24 ft high, which honors former Giants player Willie Mays.
 Because of the proximity to the San Francisco Bay, the right-field foul pole is only 309 ft from home plate, the shortest in the NL [only AL Fenway Park's is shorter, at 302 ft].
 The wall is made of brick, with fenced-off archways opening to the Cove beyond, above which are several rows of arcade seating.
 The fence angles quickly away from home plate; right-center field extended out to 421 ft from home plate (changed with the 2020 renovations to 415 feet).
 Atop the fence are four fountain pillars.
 Jets of water burst from the four pillars at the end of the National Anthem, as well as when the Giants hit a home run or win a game.

 The right field area was designed to resemble the Polo Grounds.
 This deep corner of the ballpark has been dubbed "Death Valley" and "Triples Alley".
 Like its Polo Grounds counterpart, it is very difficult to hit a home run to this area, and a batted ball that finds its way into this corner often results in a triple.
 It is 415 ft.
 Triples Alley is also infamous for bad bounces, most notably when Ichiro Suzuki hit the first-ever inside-the-park home run in an All-Star Game in 2007, by lining the ball off one of the archways and sideways past the outfielders.
 Nate Schierholtz performed the same feat in the 2009 season as a pinch hitter.
 Aubrey Huff did it again in the 2010 season, as did Conor Gillaspie in 2011. Ángel Pagán ended a game in May 2013 with a two-run walk-off (extra-inning, come-from-behind) inside-the-park home run, the first of its kind at the then-named AT&T Park.